SwatiVerma2/Kubernetes-Notes/01_Introduction.md

 # History

-Here's an updated explanation that includes the challenges faced by Monolithic Applications, Microservices, and Docker:

 ## Monolithic Application:
 A **Monolithic Application** is a single, unified software system where all components (UI, database, business logic) are tightly integrated and run as one unit.